 As many as six teams have been disqualified from the Strike Arabia, a tournament that covers the Middle East and North Africa and offers a last-chance qualifier into the end-of-year Valorant Champions event after it emerged that some of their players had been playing from Palestine.

 The State of Palestine is not included in the 14 countries eligible for the event, and players residing there are banned from participating in any Riot backed events.

-The affected teams include Valorant's First Strike Levent and Egypt champions, JO Esports, with one of their player's, Baha "B4HA" Yosef, admitting that he was playing from Palestine although he holds Jordanian residency and passport, a fact common for many people who live in the country.
+The affected teams include Valorant's First Strike Levent and Egypt champions, JO Esports, with one of their player's, Baha "B4HA" Yosef, admitting that he was playing from Palestine although he has Jordanian residency and passport, a fact common for many people who live in the country.

-Riot Games' PR & Communications Manager for MENA, Luciano Rahal, speaking to GINX, said that "several complaints" were made by teams regarding suspected rulebreaking and while it was disappointing for those residing in Palestine, the rules had to be enforced.
+Riot Games' PR & Communications Manager for MENA, Luciano Rahal, speaking to GINX, said that "several complaints" were made by teams regarding suspected rulebreaking and while it was disappointing for those disqualified for residing in Palestine, the rules had to be enforced.

 Rahal said: "In a region of over 20 countries, with different server points, we can not always ensure competitive integrity[...]
 When it came to Strike Arabia we made very clear everyone that these are the current thirteen countries we were going to work with."

 "We just added Libya to Strike Arabia, and we are hoping by Season 2, Palestine will be there along with three other countries from the region."

 The latter, Levant & Egypt, contains just three countries: Jordan, Lebanon, and Egypt but excludes Palestine, Syria, and Israel.
 Players residing in Israel can, however, compete in the European circuit.